Here are some of the questions I get asked most frequently concerning rat behaviour.

 My rat has lost the fur on her front legs/lost her whiskers!

 In this event, its likely that you have a barberer in your group.
 Barbering is the term for when a rat nibbles the fur or whiskers off another rat.
 The cause of this is generally unknown but could have a genetic basis.
 It may also be tied to emotional trauma or boredom.

 Some rats will also 'self barber', where they bite off their own fur.
 You'll usually see evidence of this on their front legs.
 I have owned a rat who self barbered as he'd been kept in solitary confinement and was bored and lonely.
 Once he came here and got some companions, the behaviour stopped.

-Basically, this doesn't cause any problems, and there isn't much you can do to stop it.
+Barbering doesn't cause any problems, and there isn't much you can do to stop it.
 The only time it could be an issue is when you want to show your rats!
 But if you're not showing, then there is no problem allowing it to continue; you'll just have to put up with a bald rat!

 Also be aware that sometimes sudden bald patches on a rat can indicate a staph infection.
 This usually runs its course and disappears in time without causing any issues.
 But if it persists, you can bathe the rat in hibiscrub and this often helps.